XavierTwitty/XavierTwitty/README.md

 Skills: SQLite/ Express / REACT / JS / HTML / CSS

+- 🔭 I’m currently working on lxbeauty-react
+- 🌱 I’m currently learning Algorithms
+- 🤔 I’m looking for help with learning Python
+- 📫 How to reach me: xtwitty21@gmail.com
 <!--
 **XavierTwitty/XavierTwitty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.